 Board Composition

+The Board of Directors shall consist of Promoter Directors plus up to two At-Large Directors.

 Promoter Directors

-The Board of Directors shall consist of “Promoter Directors” (“regular Directors”) plus up to two At-Large Directors.
-Each Promoter Member organization shall have the right to appoint one Director.
+Each Promoter Member organization shall have the right to appoint one Promoter Director (“Director”).
 Each Director must be an employee or authorized agent of a Promoter Member organization.
 A Director can represent only one Promoter Member organization.
-The number of Directors shall not exceed the number of Promoter Member organizations plus two.
+The number of Directors shall not exceed the number of Promoter Member organizations.
 A Director may serve until:

 He or she is no longer an employee or agent of the Promoter Member organization that appointed him or her,

-He or she resigns from the Board, is replaced by his or her employer, or is removed from office,
+He or she resigns from the Board, is replaced by his or her employer, or is removed from office by the Board as described in Section (XREF),

 The membership of the Promoter Member organization is terminated or its class of membership changes.

-Promoter Directors in Good Standing as per Section 3.4 - Good Standing are the only members of the Board that have an official vote in board matters.
+Promoter Directors in Good Standing as per Section 1.1 - are the only members of the Board entitled to vote in board matters.

+While Directors are expected to be ‘permanent’ (in order to maintain a sense of continuity of the Board and its proceedings), a Promoter Member organization may periodically appoint a new Director as its Board representative by posting a notice to the appropriate mailing list prior to the start of the meeting when the new Director’s appointment begins.
+At no time may a Promoter Member organization be represented by more than one individual.

 At-Large Directors

 The Board of Directors shall also include up to two At-Large Directors who shall be elected at the Annual Meeting.
-There is no requirement that a candidate for At-Large Director be an OFA member however, once elected, an At-Large Director is provided with a non-voting membership, at no cost, for the period of his or her term.
+An At-Large Director may not be an OFA member however, once elected, an At-Large Director is provided with a non-voting membership, at no cost, for the period of his or her term.
 An At-Large Director cannot represent or be affiliated with a Promoter Member organization.
 At-Large Directors serve beginning as of the date of the election and ending on the date of the succeeding election.
 An At-Large Director shall have no voting rights, and participation shall not count towards quorum for the purposes of conducting Board business.

+Good Standing

+A Director shall be considered in Good Standing if:

+He or she has participated in at least three of the previous five duly announced meetings (not including the current meeting) and that Director represents a Promoter Member organization in Good Standing, or

+He or she represents a new Promoter Member organization.
+A new Promoter Member organization, and its appointed representative, are considered automatically to be in Good Standing.

+A Director in Good Standing shall have the privilege to assign an alternate, as described in Section 3.2.4 - Alternates, to represent him or her on any matter that may come before the Board.

+Once lost, a Director’s Good Standing is restored at the end of the second consecutive meeting attended by that Director.
+Attendance by an Alternate is not counted toward restoration of Good Standing.

+A Promoter Member organization may replace a Director who is not in Good Standing, but the new Director inherits the standing of the Director being replace.
+That is, the Good Standing rule cannot be circumvented by replacing a Director who is not in Good Standing.
+Similarly, a Director who is not in Good Standing may assign an Alternate, but that Alternate also inherits the standing of the appointing Director.

+A Director may be excused for a particular meeting by notifying the meeting chair prior to the start of the meeting but is counted as present for purposes of calculating Good Standing.

 Alternates